arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ## Pins

-The **UNO R4 WiFi** gives you access to many different pins and many of them have special features that will be accounted for in the upcoming sections of this article.
+The UNO R4 WiFi gives you access to many different pins and many of them have special features that will be accounted for in the upcoming sections of this article.
 Keep reading to learn what you can do with them.

-If you just need a quick overview of the pins functionality, this is a full table of all the IO pins on the **UNO R4 WiFi**
+If you just need a quick overview of the pins functionality, this is a full table of all the IO pins on the UNO R4 WiFi.

 | Pin | Type      | Function                          |
 | --- | --------- | --------------------------------- |